A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics II: Classical Model of Constrained Zitterbewegung Motion for Many Particles

 \subsection{Classical Hamilton-Jacobi statistical mechanics for \emph{zbw} particles interacting with external fields}

-If in the lab frame we do not know the actual positions of the \emph{zbw} particles, then $\mathbf{q}_{i}(t)$ gets replaced by $\mathbf{q}_{i}$, and the phase (67) becomes a field over $N$ non-interacting Gibbsian statistical ensembles of \emph{zbw} particles (one ensemble reflecting each actual particle).
+If in the lab frame we do not know the actual positions of the \emph{zbw} particles, then $\mathbf{q}_{i}(t)$ gets replaced by $\mathbf{q}_{i}$, and the phase (67) becomes a field over the possible positions of the \emph{zbw} particles.
 In the $v_{i}\ll c$ approximation

 To obtain the equations of motion for $\ensuremath{S}$ and $\ensuremath{\mathbf{v}_{i}}$ we will now apply the classical analogue of Yasue's $N$-particle variational principle, in anticipation of the method we will use for constructing $N$-particle ZSM (we did not do this in the free-particles case because there the dynamics of the particles is trivial).